tmackay/Open-Source-FPGA-Bitcoin-Miner/projects/Verilog_Xilinx_Port/README.txt

 Usage
 -----

+1. Edit comm_clk_frequency to match the hash clock frequency (by default, this is equal to the onboard oscillator frequency.)
+Alternatively, you can set this externally with the build option SERIAL_CLK.

-1. Build the design and program the FPGA.
+2. Build the design and program the FPGA.
 At the moment, the source is treated as the single fpgaminer_top file, using includes.
 For Linux command line builds, you could try